 This intensive writing course will dovetail perfectly with your travels.
 In addition to class writing workshops, you will take notes on your experiences and turn those into daily journal entries that you will keep in a portfolio, accompanied perhaps by photos, memorabilia, and other fascinating travel miscellanea.
 Along with an extensive journal assignment, you will write two formal essays.
 All of your writing will focus on describing, narrating, and analyzing the ways in which daily interaction with a new culture can affect and change you, the traveler.
 Alumni of the Travel Writing class taught abroad comment that it helped them process and remember even the smallest details of their overseas experience.

-REGISTRATION: Begin on our website: studyabroad.bradley.edu.
-Follow the instructions for May 2016 pre-registration.
-Pre-register before noon on Thursday October 29.
-Then, you must complete the registration process in person at 8:30am on Friday, October 30 in the Student Center Ballroom.
-Students will enroll in order of the cumulative credit hours until classes reach enrollment limits.
-Thereafter, enrollment for any remaining class places in first-come, first-served in the Study Abroad Office, 325 GCC.
+Begin at the study abroad homepage.
+Follow the instructions for May 2017 Interim Programs pre-registration.
+Pre-register before noon on Wednesday, October 26, 2016.
+Then, you must complete the registration process in person at 8:30am on Thursday, October 27 in the Student Center Ballroom.
+Students will enroll in order of their cumulative credit hours until classes reach enrollment limits.
+Thereafter, enrollment for any remaining class places will be on a first-come, first-served in the Study Abroad Office, 325 GCC.

 A $500 non-refundable deposit is required to secure your registration.
-Deposits must be made by check or cash only.
-We are no longer able to accept credit cards.
+Deposits must be made by check or cash only, as we are no longer able to accept credit cards.